uvarc/rc-website/content/userinfo/storage/personal-computing.md

     	<h4 class="card-title">DropBox&reg;/Sookasa&reg;</h4>
     	<h6 class="card-subtitle mb-2 text-muted">Highly Sensitive Data (PHI/PII) storage</h6>
     	<p class="card-text">
     		If you plan on storing highly sensitive data such as PHI or PII, UVA Health System offers a secure encrypted storage for Health System affiliated researchers, students, and staff.
 "DropBox Sookasa" is a free cloud-based service hosted on <a href="https://www.dropbox.com/business" style="color: #0275d8" target="_blank">Dropbox</a> that can be accessed over the internet on any device.
-Highly sensitive data such as a HIPAA compliant dataset or PHI/PII must be stored in a Sookasa folder.
+Highly sensitive data such as a HIPAA-compliant dataset or PHI/PII must be stored in a Sookasa folder.
 It can be used to share files between Health System users.
     	</p>
     	<!-- <p class="card-text">
     		<h5 class="card-subtitle mb-2 text-muted">User Manual</h5>